 Additionally, an auditor plans his work in a way that allows him to focus on gathering sufficient objective, verifiable evidence to support his report.
 To obtain the information he needs, an auditor investigates documents and traces documentation.
 The auditors confirm certain information such as bank balances or vendor and customer accounts with the appropriate third parties.

-However, the forensic auditor and a normal auditor use the same accounting and auditing skills which require special knowledge for conducting different types of engagements that are required to go through as evidence which will give true and fair view.
-For that reason, it is necessary to put forth to the clients regarding the difference and understanding of how the both audit takes place as well as understanding the client’s needs and providing them with a proper advice of the different types of engagement that takes place.
+However, the forensic auditor and a normal auditor use the same accounting and auditing skills which require special knowledge for conducting different types of engagements that are required to go through as evidence that will give a true and fair view.
+For that reason, it is necessary to put forth to the clients regarding the difference and understanding of how the audit takes place as well as understanding the client’s needs and providing them with proper advice on the different types of engagement that takes place.